bioinfo-pf-curie/mpiBWA/README.md

 Known issues:
 --------------------------

-Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs.
+Primary hits are reproduced between the serial version and the parallel but you can see differences in mapping position for alternate contigs. this issues is under investigation.

 Compilation
 -----------